hakimel/reveal.js/css/theme/README.md

 4. **Include [/css/theme/template/theme.scss](https://github.com/hakimel/reveal.js/blob/master/css/theme/template/theme.scss)**
 The template theme file which will generate final CSS output based on the currently defined variables.

-When you are done, run `grunt themes` to compile the Sass file to CSS and you are ready to use your new theme.
+When you are done, run `grunt css-themes` to compile the Sass file to CSS and you are ready to use your new theme.